StarVid: Enhancing Semantic Alignment in Video Diffusion Models via Spatial and SynTactic Guided Attention Refocusing: Introduction

-To address the aforementioned challenges, our initial focus is on demonstrating that the cross-attention (CA) maps of verbs in T2V diffusion models can effectively capture the spatial trajectory of motions.
-Subsequently, we make two key observations towards CA maps of both nouns and verbs on video-text misalignment and alignment examples using ModelScope~\cite{wang2023modelscope}: First, the CA maps corresponding to subject nouns fail to converge within defined areas in the early denoising timestep, lacking clear differentiation from one another.
+To bridge this gap, we first unveil that the cross-attention (CA) maps of nouns and verbs in U-Net-based T2V diffusion models~\cite{wang2023modelscope} can effectively capture the spatial layout and trajectory of motions, respectively.
+Subsequently, we make two key observations towards CA maps of both nouns and verbs on video-text misalignment and alignment examples using ZeroScope~\cite{wang2023modelscope}: First, the CA maps corresponding to subject nouns fail to converge within defined areas in the early denoising timesteps, lacking clear differentiation from one another.
 This, in turn, obstructs the concentration of high-attention areas of verbs into specific regions.
 Second, the CA maps associated with verbs struggle to accurately pinpoint the regions where their corresponding subjects are situated, thereby leading to issues such as motion leakage and inbinding.
-Consequently, an effective solution requires the \textbf{\emph{distinctly localization of the CA maps for nouns and the subsequent alignment of these maps with the CA maps of their corresponding verbs.}}
+Consequently, an effective solution requires the \textbf{\emph{1) distinctly localization of the CA maps for nouns and 2) the subsequent alignment of these maps with the CA maps of their corresponding verbs.}}